L\'evy processes on smooth manifolds with a connection: Proofs

 \subsection{Marcus SDEs on manifolds}

 We start with the proof of our main existence and uniqueness result for Marcus SDEs.

-\begin{proof}[Proof of Proposition~\ref{prop:MarcusWellDef}] In \cite{genStratonovich} Marcus SDE was studied in Euclidean spaces.
-Their definition of a solution is component-wise, but the chain rule \cite[Prop.~4.2]{genStratonovich} shows that it is equivalent to Definition~\ref{def:MarcusSDE} when the smooth manifold $M$ is taken to be the Euclidean space and the vector fields are Lipschitz continuous, so that solution is defined for all times in $\RR_+$.
-To prove the proposition for a general smooth manifold $M$, we use Whitney's embedding theorem to embed $M$ as a closed submanifold of a Euclidean space $\RR^n$ for a sufficiently large\footnote{Twice the dimension of the manifold $M$ suffices.} $n$.
-We can then smoothly extend vector fields $V_i$ on $M$ to vector fields $V_i^*$ on the whole $\RR^n$.
+\begin{proof}[Proof of Proposition~\ref{prop:MarcusWellDef}] In~\cite{genStratonovich} Marcus SDE was studied in Euclidean spac\-es.
+They use a component-wise definition of a solution; however, the chain rule~\cite[Prop.~4.2]{genStratonovich} shows that it is equivalent to Definition~\ref{def:MarcusSDE} when the smooth manifold $M$ is taken to be the Euclidean space and the vector fields are Lipschitz continuous, so that the solution is defined for all times in $\RR_+$.
+To prove the proposition for a general smooth manifold $M$, we use Whitney's embedding theorem to embed $M$ as a closed submanifold of the Euclidean space $\RR^n$ for a sufficiently large\footnote{Twice the dimension of the manifold $M$ suffices.} $n$.
+In particular, this allows us to identify the point $\partial$ of compactification $\widehat{M}$ with the point $\infty$ of compactification of $\RR^d.$ We can then smoothly extend vector fields $V_i$ on $M$ to vector fields $V_i^*$ on the whole $\RR^n$.
 Being smooth, these vector fields are locally Lipschitz continuous.
 We consider closed balls $\B_k:=\set{x\in\RR^n}{\abs{x}\le k}$ for $k\in \N$ and for each $k\in\N$ we take smooth functions $\varphi_k$ such that $\varphi_k=1$ on $\B_k$ and $\supp\varphi_k\subseteq \B_{k+1}$.
 By denoting $V^{(k)}_i:=\varphi_kV^*_i$ for $i=1,\ldots,\ell$ we see that vector fields $V^{(k)}_i$ are compactly supported, hence they are globally Lipschitz continuous and any linear combination of them is a complete vector field.

 We consider a Marcus SDE